Paint color advice! Learn how to identify paint color undertones – to choose the right color for your room!

-It’s easy to see a paint color’s ‘mass’ color tone – that’s the first color you see when you look at a paint color on the paint chip.
+It’s easy to see a paint color’s masstone– that’s the main aspect of the color, the first color you see when you look at a paint color on the paint chip.

 No wonder an undertone can really mess up the look of a room!

 These undertones will make a color look warm or cool.